Sahara Forest Project

 The livelihoods of more than one billion people in some 100 countries are threatened by desertification.
 It is estimated that desertification and land degradation represent an income loss of US$42 billion per year.
 Further, the barren lands lost annually could have provided 20 million tons of grain.

-Even though desertification is most often directly triggered by localized drought, human activities are almost always a key underlying cause.
-It is therefore of major importance to introduce sustainable cultivation and irrigation practices, and to implement programs to prevent over-grazing and unsustainable outtake of biomass.
+Even though desertification is most often directly triggered by localized drought, human activities are almost always a critical underlying cause.
+Therefore, it is essential to introduce sustainable cultivation and irrigation practices and implement programs to prevent over-grazing and unsustainable outtake of biomass.

 graph_arid_areas